 The code sets are based on international standards LOINC and SNOMED CT, and cover all commonly performed pathology tests in biochemistry, haematology, immunology, microbiology, virology/serology and toxicology.
 NZPOCS will be extended to new test types such as molecular tests and multidrug-resistant organism screening tests.

-Download the current release that incorporates the 15 December 2020 release and new codes for COVID-19 tests:
+Download the current release that incorporates the latest LOINC release and new codes for COVID-19 tests:

-The April release includes consumer friendly terms (see Consumer name).
+The April release of the New Zealand Pathology Observation Code Set included consumer friendly terms (see Consumer name).

 View the changes from previous NZPOCS releases in the spreadsheets below: